 Deloitte maintains its strength in risk and compliance management by having a dedicated risk and financial advisory practice.
 Leaders from that group discuss how they have harnessed the power of technology in areas such as Accounting Information ScienceTM, treasury management, cyber and commodity management.

-Leading disruptive technology advances such as machine learning and robotic process automation are being utilized to help improve risk management, lower the cost of compliance, and free up valuable human resources to enable the kinetic enterprise.
+Leading disruptive technology advances such as machine learning and robotic process automation are being utilised to help improve risk management, lower the cost of compliance and free up valuable human resources to enable the kinetic enterprise.

-The conflation of cloud, ERP, interconnectivity, and internet of everything has meant an increase in cyber threats, which challenge us to think differently about security and risk.
-And while disruptive technologies enable companies to stay one step ahead, they also allow risk to be contextualized: Where in the organization is it happening?
+The conflation of cloud, ERP, interconnectivity and internet of everything has meant an increase in cyber threats, which challenge us to think differently about security and risk.
+And while disruptive technologies enable companies to stay one step ahead, they also allow risk to be contextualised: Where in the organisation is it happening?
 How?
 Is it a vendor, a third party, or an employee?
 Agile-built companies are best positioned to seize on that potential.